USAG Stuttgart Public Affairs

 - The Commissary Concierge program is also available for grocery needs.
 Contact the ACS volunteer program for guidance.

-Health protection guidance for sponsors of incoming personnel
+Health protection guidance for sponsors and family members of quarantined or isolating personnel

 - Sponsors should follow these recommendations: